Tips and advice on selecting the optimal cover and title for your book!

 A title is not only what you see on the cover of your book, but what will be read and spoken in the media and general conversation amongst buyers, editors and reviewers.
 A title should subtly describe your book, roll off the tongue easily and most importantly, be memorable!
 Titles and covers are an excellent opportunity to use rhetorical language devices, such as alliteration and assonance (but don’t make it tacky!).

 Example – A Little Grace

 This picture is a design created by QUT student Beth Parker for a short film.
 However, as mentioned before, movie posters and book covers share much of the same qualities and work to do virtually the same thing.

-Notice the text alignment on the page; the fonts follow the same invisible lines, the tagline (under the title) sits entirely under the word ‘Grace’ looking neater and attracts attention to the title.
+Notice the text alignment on the page; the fonts follow the same invisible lines, the tagline (under the title) sits entirely under the word ‘Grace’, looking neater and attracting attention to the title.

 The photo chosen is also appropriate for the genre (Drama).
 You can look at this cover and have a good idea of the sort of book/film it represents.
 When using a photo of people on your book cover, ensure it is relevant.
 Another great way to attract attention is to have one of your subjects looking at the camera – eye contact is powerful!